NetApp/trident/docs/kubernetes/operations/tasks/backends/cvs_aws.rst

         ]
     }

-The following StorageClass definitions refer to the above virtual storage pools.
+The following StorageClass definitions refer to the above Virtual Storage Pools.
 Using the ``parameters.selector`` field, each StorageClass calls out which virtual pool(s) may be used to host a volume.
 The volume will have the aspects defined in the chosen virtual pool.

-The first StorageClass (``cvs-extreme-extra-protection``) will map to the first virtual storage pool.
+The first StorageClass (``cvs-extreme-extra-protection``) will map to the first Virtual Storage Pool.
 This is the only pool offering extreme performance with a snapshot reserve of 10%.
 The last StorageClass (``cvs-extra-protection``) calls out any storage pool which provides a snapshot reserve of 10%.
-Trident will decide which virtual storage pool is selected and will ensure the snapshot reserve requirement is met.
+Trident will decide which Virtual Storage Pool is selected and will ensure the snapshot reserve requirement is met.

 .. code-block:: yaml